ProfessorStrenn/workspace-cs106/README.md

 # TO USE
 1. If you are using the SBCC Student Desktop VDI:
     1. Download [workspace-cs106-v4.zip](https://github.com/ProfessorStrenn/workspace-cs106/releases/download/4.0.3/workspace-cs106-v4.zip)
-    2. Copy the .zip file to the N:\ drive (CSnebula).
+    2. In Windows Explorer, copy the .zip file to the N:\ drive (CSnebula).
     3. Right-click the .zip file, select **7-zip | Extract Here**.
-Click Yes to All.
+If asked about overwriting files, click Yes to All.
     4. Double-click the N:\CompSci\launchers\Eclipse CS106 shortcut.
-It will launch Eclipse and point it at N:\workspace-cs106_v4.
+This will launch Eclipse and point it at N:\workspace-cs106_v4.
     5. If you get an "older version warning", check the "Do not warn again..." box and click Continue.

 2. If you are on your own computer: